nceglia/genevector/README.md

 ```

 #### 1. Computing gene similarities
 A pandas dataframe can be generated using ```compute_similarities``` that includes the most similar genes and their cosine similarities for a given gene query.
-A barplot figure with a specified number of the most similar genes can be generated using ```plots_similarities```.
+A barplot figure with a specified number of the most similar genes can be generated using ```plot_similarities```.

 ```
 df = gembed.compute_similarities("CD8A")